RustForWeb/testing-library/packages/dom/README.md

 See [the Rust Testing Libary book](https://testing-library.rustforweb.org/) for documentation.

-## Rust For Web
+## Rust for Web

-The Rust Testing Library project is part of [Rust For Web](https://github.com/RustForWeb).
+The Rust Testing Library project is part of [Rust for Web](https://github.com/RustForWeb).

-[Rust For Web](https://github.com/RustForWeb) creates and ports web UI libraries for Rust.
+[Rust for Web](https://github.com/RustForWeb) creates and ports web UI libraries for Rust.
 All projects are free and open source.